ignite/cli/docs/guide/interchange/03-walkthrough.md

 interchanged tx dex send-create-pair dex channel-0 mcx vcx
 ```

-A pair of tokens is defined by two denominations:
+Define a pair of token with two denominations:

-- Source denom (in this example, `mcx`)
+- Source denom (in this example, `marscoin`)
-- Target denom (`vcx`)
+- Target denom (`venuscoin`)

-Creating an order book affects state on the source blockchain (to which the transaction was broadcasted) and the target blockchain.
-On the source blockchain, the `send-createPair` command creates an empty sell order book.
-On the target blockchain, a buy order book is created.
+Creating an order book affects state on the source blockchain to which the transaction was broadcast and the target blockchain.

+On the source blockchain, the `send-createPair` command creates an empty sell order book:

 ```yml
 # Created a sell order book on the source blockchain